mike42/escpos-php/README.md

 $printer -> cut();
 fclose($fp);
 ```

-A more advanced example can be found in the code of [Auth](https://github.com/mike42/Auth) in [ReceiptPrinter.php](https://github.com/mike42/Auth/blob/master/lib/misc/ReceiptPrinter.php).
+A complete receipt can be found in the code of [Auth](https://github.com/mike42/Auth) in [ReceiptPrinter.php](https://github.com/mike42/Auth/blob/master/lib/misc/ReceiptPrinter.php).
 It includes justification, boldness, and a barcode.

 Available methods
 -----------------